-Many standard development organizations (SDOs) have made medical device supply and personal protective equipment standards freely available in response to the global health crisis.
+Many standard development organizations (SDOs) have made medical device supply and personal protective equipment standards freely available in response to the pandemic but others have reverted to subscription access as we have progressed along the timeline.
 The following list will be updated weekly.

 AAMI - Includes standards for masks, gowns, gloves, ventilators and sterilization. https://www.aami.org/news-resources/aami-coronavirus-updates/coronavirus-resources-for-the-field,